 Students' academic progress will be evaluated by Student Services and Enrollment Management at the end of each Fall, Spring, and Summer semester after grades have been posted.
 At the time of each evaluation, a student who has not achieved the required GPA, or who is not successfully completing their program of study at the required Pace, will be notified in writing of any risk to their eligibility for federal, state, and institutional financial assistance, or academic standing.
 Students who fail to meet SAP standards for two consecutive evaluation periods in their current degree or certificate program will be deemed ineligible for further financial aid and may be subject to dismissal if they cannot achieve good academic standing within the required Pace.
-Students who have lost financial aid due to failing SAP can regain eligibility by meeting the SAP standard contained in this policy.
+Students who have lost financial aid due to failing to make SAP can regain eligibility by meeting the SAP standard contained in this policy or through successful appeal.

-Students who cannot complete a program of study within the specified maximum timeframe are ineligible for financial aid once it becomes mathematically impossible for them to complete within the maximum timeframe and will be subject to dismissal.
+Students who cannot complete a program of study within the specified maximum timeframe are ineligible for financial aid once it becomes mathematically impossible for them to complete within the maximum timeframe.
 Students may appeal loss of financial aid and program dismissal but can only be reinstated to a specific program of study once.
-A student who does not maintain SAP cannot hold elected or appointed positions or receive financial aid.

-SAP calculations are based on the applicable program of study at the end of each semester.
+Students may only change their program two (2) times via appeal in order to regain SAP eligibility.
+SAP calculations are based on the applicable program of study at the time of review.